joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

 Going further: you need to master basics skills in `vi` and `emacs`, as outlined in this [Survival Guide to vi and emacs](resources/vi_emacs_survival_kit.md).

 <a name="terminal">
-### 2. Install and use a Terminal
+<h3> 2.
+Install and use a Terminal </h3>
 </a>

 #### iTerm2
 The native Terminal is tucked away in MacOs Utilities and rarely used by everyday users.
 But it's a major tool for a Data Scientist!

 During the program, we will be using iTerm2.
-Install the stable release on https://www.iterm2.com/downloads.html.
+[Install the stable release](https://www.iterm2.com/downloads.html).
 - Tip: pin it in your Dashboard, you will be using this app a lot!
 - Curious to know why we recommend iTerm2?
 Read this [apple.stackexchange conversation](http://apple.stackexchange.com/questions/25143/what-is-the-difference-between-iterm2-and-terminal).